 Incisions can be made over the tumor or at more concealed locations like the edge of the areola or within the crease below the breast (figure 2).
 After removal of the tumor, it will be examined histologically.

 Fig. 2: possible incisions in the breast depending on size and location of the tumor.
+It is very important to position the incisions within the limits of the bra-line (first drawing).

 Using mammographic screening, which is supported by most European Countries, small tumors that cannot be felt from outside can be detected.
 These tumors are often not palpable and so their removal is performed by needle localisation.
 Pre-operatively, a wire is placed by a radiologist to identify the site of the tumor (fig. 3a).
 At surgery, the wire is traced and the tissue at the tip of the wire is excised.
 The tissue with wire in situ are then sent back to the radiologist, while the patient is kept under anesthesia.
 The radiologist takes an X-ray to confirm that the correct area has been removed (fig. 3b).